GCUGreyArea/rotate/README.md

 ## TODO

-1. modular name space for functions and structures.
+1. Rename functions and structures to to avoid namespace polution.
-2. extend the functionality so that the structre can be reset.
+2. Extend the functionality so that the structre can be reset.
-   1. This should allow the reuse of already allocated memory, so must track what has been alocated as well as what has been used and reset other variable to point to the stat of usable space.
+   1. This should allow the reuse of already allocated memory, so must track what has been alocated as well as what has been used and reset other variable to point to the start of usable space.
-   2. It will also need to clear existing entries so that their memory footprint is erased.
+   2. It will also need to clear existing entries so that their memory footprint (their content) is erased.
 3. Extend the library so that the structure can be enlarged.
+4. Document structures and functions, this sould include (see example above `create_data`)
+   1. required arguments
+   2. return values